NEW YORK WILDLIFE

 Population: UNKNOWN, INCREASING

-Drawings: Jose, Grade 5, P.S.49 The Willis Avenue School; Lily, Grade 4, and Surya, Grade 8, Riverdale Country School
+Drawings: Jose and Ayiana, Grade 5, and Michael, Grade 3, P.S.49 The Willis Avenue School; Lily and Keira Grade 4, and Surya, Grade 8, Riverdale Country School

 Central Park Conservancy/ Coyotes in Central Park: